kevinrfoster/ecob2000_lab4/README.md

 ### Kevin R Foster, the Colin Powell School at the City College of New York, CUNY

-### Fall 2021
+### Fall 2022

-For this lab, we finally do some regression models to explain wages.
+For this lab, we do some regression models to explain wages.
 We want to understand how important is a college degree (and what major).
 These sort of regressions are commonly called “Mincer” models after Jacob Mincer who developed them.

+We’ll use the ACS NY data so load that up to begin, *acs2017_ny_data.RData*.

 Form a group.
 Groups should prepare a 4-min presentation by one of the group members about their experiment process and results.
-You get 45 min to prepare.
+You get 85 min to prepare.
 Next homework assignment will ask you to go deeper.

 Make sure you’re stepping up your coding – at minimum, by now you should have your code as R-Script (in top left panel of R Studio) so that you can easily see what you run (CTRL-Enter is an easy shortcut).
-If you get signficicant errors then stop and re-run your code from a fresh start (clear memory, re-load data) so that you don’t pile one mistake on top of another.
+If you get significant errors then stop and re-run your code from a fresh start (clear memory, re-load data) so that you don’t pile one mistake on top of another.
 When you submit homework, I’ll want to see a file with your code and another with the output from that code.
 It would be even better